 \begin{rem} The relation between the averaged and non-averaged models has been considered puzzling in the literature.
 The difficulty is that averaging methods are usually justified for short time.
 On the other hand, attractors involve the evolution over very long times.

 As we will see in Section~\ref{sec:map}, one of the advantages of the approach of \cite{CCGL20a} is that the computations of the attractors are based on time-1 maps (for which the standard justification of the averaging applies).
-The a-posteriori format of the result in \cite{CallejaCdlL2013} shows that the attractors of the maps are close, when the maps are close.
-Hence, the a-posteriori results justify that the approximations to finite time lead to conclusions in infinite time.
+The a-posteriori format of the result in \cite{CallejaCdlL2013} shows that, when the maps are close, the attractors of the maps are close.
+Hence, the a-posteriori results, that justify an approximations for finite time, justify results for objects over all times.

 Besides the general argument above, \cite{CCGL20a} also presents a self-contained elementary argument showing that attractors of the two models are close over all times.
-In this paper, we present some numerical explorations that show that the rigorous results on the similarity of the attractors of the two models can be observed, see Figure~\ref{fig.rotx} and Figure~\ref{fig.avg-navg}. \end{rem}
+In this paper, we present some numerical explorations that show that the rigorous results on the similarity of the attractors of the two models can be observed in numerical experiments, see Figure~\ref{fig.rotx} and Figure~\ref{fig.avg-navg}. \end{rem}